Bhagvat7/Bhagvat7-Data_Analysis_Dashbord_Excel/README.md

 The dataset includes order information

 ## 🛍️ Biradar Store Data Analysis
 This project presents a detailed sales analysis of Biradar Store for the year 2022.
-The analysis is focused on understanding customer behavior, sales trends, product category performance, and channel effectiveness using real-world e-commerce data.
+The analysis is focused on understanding customer behavior, sales trends, product category performance and channel effectiveness using real-world e-commerce data.

 ## 📊 Key Highlights:
 Sales Trends: Monthly sales and order volumes show consistent growth and seasonal variations.